The Louvre Museum

 Salle des États holds the Mona Lisa, but the sharper lesson is scale: Leonardo’s small portrait faces Veronese’s vast Wedding Feast at Cana.
 After that room, continue into Denon’s French painting galleries for Delacroix and Géricault.
 That progression turns celebrity viewing into something broader—portrait, revolution, propaganda, and shipwreck in one wing.

-Most visitors don’t realize the wing is named after Dominique Vivant Denon, Napoleon’s first director of the Louvre, rather than a monarch or painter.
+Most visitors don’t realise the wing is named after Dominique Vivant Denon, Napoleon’s first director of the Louvre, rather than a monarch or painter.
 The spaces along the Seine began as royal palace rooms and ceremonial architecture, then became the museum’s prime route for Italian painting and large-scale French canvases.
-Today, Denon carries the Louvre’s heaviest cultural traffic because several of its most recognized works are concentrated here.
+Today, Denon carries the Louvre’s heaviest cultural traffic because several of its most recognised works are concentrated here.

 👉 Explore the full history of the Louvre Museum

-Notable figures *(Optional)*
+Notable figures

 Dominique Vivant Denon | Director